costlysignalling/BayesianStatistics2022/README.md

 # BayesianStatistics2022
-The materials for the winter semester block course
+The materials for the winter semester block course.
+(The Tureček part)

 Download everything as a zip file.
+(Click green "code" button in the top right corner of the repository frontopage and click "download as zip")

 I will send the large sampled models on a flash drive or via email later.
 They were too big for github.

 **Useful playlists with extra material:**